 Holiday Let Cottage Terms and Conditions Template

 Below, you’ll find a general terms and conditions template that you can use as a guide.
-As all holiday rentals are different, it is highly likely you will need to add in other clauses that are specific to your individual property.
+As all holiday homes are different, you will need to tailor it and add clauses for your individual property.

 Are holiday rental agreements legally binding?

 Although a rental agreement typically becomes a legally binding contract once the lead guest has signed/agreed to the booking terms and conditions, they must be reasonable and not breach consumer law to be enforceable.

 It is important to understand that an unfair clause could invalidate either all or part of your rental contract.
 A legal expert should check that your rental agreement is lawful and fair before using or enforcing it.

 How to get guests to read your house rules

 Let’s face it, most guests will skip reading the T’s & C’s and house rules.
 So how do you get guests to read them?

 Rules are essential but they should sound less like rules.
 Being too pedantic and strict may deter potential guests at the booking stage.
 Remember, you’re a host, not a dictator and your guests are on holiday to relax and have a good time.
 Who wants to go away and be constantly on edge that they must follow strict rules to the latter.